FPO v1.0 MASP – Multi Asset Single Pool¶

 When we created FinNexus, we set out with one simple goal — to deliver diversity, convenience and value to everyday cryptocurrency enthusiasts.

-As stated previously, FNX token holders that lock their FNX tokens will receive FPT tokens that track a pro-rata share of their ownership in the monolithic options liquidity pool.
+As stated previously, pool contributors that lock their tokens will receive FPT tokens that track a pro-rata share of their ownership in the options liquidity pools.
 As such, it is important to understand how the value of those tokens is calculated.
 In this section, we describe the specific calculations and safeguards that will be used in determining the value of any 1 fungible FPT token.

 What Is Pool Net Value?¶